orangemn6/docs/content/school/compsci/journals/unit1-2.md

 *What are you excited to learn about in this class?*

-I am excited to learn more about how computers work, and what skills I can apply computer science to outside of school.
+I am excited to learn more about how computers work, and what skills I can apply computer science to outside of [[school/index|school]].
 I am also excited to get better at coding and use those logic skills in math and science classes.

 **September 10, 2024**